FAIR Fine Art Checklist

 Why minilab-versus-darkroom questions deserve their own checklist

-Collectors often hear that a photograph is a darkroom print simply because it is black-and-white, glossy, or framed attractively.
+Collectors often hear that a photograph is a darkroom print because it is black-and-white, glossy, or nicely framed.
 Others assume any Fuji or Kodak backprint means a cheap reprint.
-Both shortcuts are risky.
-Specialists need the exact object-level evidence before they can compare commercial-lab workflow clues with darker-room or hand-printing signs.
+Both shortcuts are weak.
+The object has to be documented first.

 • A later minilab print can still come from an older negative or file, so the question is usually about the physical print in hand rather than the image date alone.

 • Darkroom prints and commercial-lab prints can overlap visually.
-Surface sheen, paper support, edge construction, and reverse-side evidence matter more than seller adjectives such as original, darkroom, lab print, or estate print.
+Surface sheen, paper support, edge construction, and reverse-side evidence matter more than seller adjectives.

-• Backprint patterns, anti-copy warnings, machine order codes, and paper-brand wording often point to a commercial workflow, but those clues still need to be photographed in full context.
+• Backprint patterns, anti-copy warnings, machine order codes, and paper-brand wording may point to a commercial workflow, but they need full context.

-• This checklist is for buyer-side evidence gathering before appraisal.
+• Use this checklist to gather evidence before appraisal.
 It does not prove authorship, vintage status, or value by itself.

 Commercial-lab output clues to photograph before appraisal

-A good intake packet preserves the clues that often suggest a minilab or later commercial print without overstating what those clues can prove.
+A good packet preserves clues that may suggest minilab or later commercial output without overstating them.

 • Photograph any repeating Kodak or Fuji paper backprint, copyright warning, digital minilab text, order number, kiosk code, date code, or machine-printed reference on the back.

-• Capture the full front plus one normal-light surface view and one angled-light view so the specialist can compare gloss, RC-style smoothness, and whether the print looks like a later machine-made output rather than a hand-finished sheet.
+• Capture the full front, one normal-light surface view, and one angled-light view so gloss, RC-style smoothness, and machine-made finish clues are visible.

 • Include edge and corner photos that show thickness, curl, and whether the paper looks resin-coated, thin, and uniform in cross-section.